Mejiro-McQueen/AIT-Deploy/README.md

 - python
   + pyjks (for key-dump target, not run by default for convenience)

+# Configuration and Initialization

+1. Modify the top level of the makefile to set AIT and project adaptation urls
+2. run `make submodules` to add and initalize AIT components as submodules

 # Production Deployment

 Within the repo, run `make`.